-The Chief of Police shall only deny a permit to an applicant when the applicant is prohibited by Minn.
-Stat. § 624.713 from possessing a pistol or semiautomatic military-style assault weapon (Minn.
+The Chief of Police shall deny a permit to an applicant when the applicant is prohibited by state or federal law from possessing a pistol or semiautomatic military-style assault weapon, determined to be a danger to themself or the public when in possession of a firearm, or listed in the criminal gang investigative data system (Minn.
 Stat. § 624.7131, Subd.
 4).